Multipath Channel

 Details

-Attenuation (loss) for each path, given as a vector or matrix at .
+Attenuation (loss) for each path, specified as a vector or matrix on .

-If a matrix is given, the first column Aloss of elements contains the frequencies in Hz and the remaining columns contain the absorption loss for each path in dB.
+If a matrix is specified, the first column is Aloss of The number of elements contains frequencies in Hz, and the remaining columns contain the absorption loss for each path in dB.

 Data types |